mathdigilab/mathdigilab.github.io/index.md

 #### Latest on <b>Mathdigilab</b>
 {: .fs-4 }

 - Restructuring of Mathdigilab is going on.
-I recommend trying out Collaborative learning sessions and mock tests on [Clay Learn](https://claylearn.tech)
+I recommend trying out Collaborative learning sessions and mock tests on [ClayLearn](https://claylearn.tech)
 {: .bg-grey-lt-000 .p-6 }

 ---